cosmos/interchain-security/docs/docs/features/reward-distribution.md

 The number of blocks between IBC token transfers from the consumer chain to the provider chain.

 ### `transfer_timeout_period`
-Timeout period for cosumer chain reward distribution IBC packets.
+Timeout period for consumer chain reward distribution IBC packets.

 ### `distribution_transmission_channel`
 Provider chain IBC channel used for receiving consumer chain reward distribution token transfers.
 This is automatically set during the consumer-provider handshake procedure.